PhD candidate, Rice University

 Contributing Editor, Platypus: The CASTAC Blog

 Katie Ulrich is a PhD candidate in the department of anthropology at Rice University.
 Her research focuses on petrochemical replacements made from sugarcane, including not only biofuels but sugar-based plastics, synthetic fabrics, solvents, specialty chemicals, and more.
-Her project follows the technical practices of scientists, industry actors, and funding agents in São Paulo, Brazil within and beyond the lab as they reconfigure sugarcane molecularly, socially, and politically—asking to what extent these practices ultimately transform sugarcane from a crop with a violent history into a newly extractable feedstock for environmental and industrial futures.
+Her project follows the technical practices of scientists, industry actors, and funding agents in São Paulo, Brazil within and beyond the lab as they reconfigure sugarcane molecularly, socially, and politically—asking to what extent these practices ultimately transform sugarcane from a crop with a dark history into a newly extractable feedstock for environmental and industrial futures.
 Prior to starting her doctoral studies, she worked as a research assistant in a molecular biology lab at the University of California, San Francisco.

 Contributions to Platypus: The CASTAC Blog